MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 5. From the Main Segment ID list, select the main segment from the list of segment names you entered in step 4.
 The main segment will be used on financial reports to sort your accounts.
-A typical main segment is the one used to indicate whether the account is an asset, liability, owners’ equity, revenue, or expense account.
+A typical main segment is the one used to indicate whether the account is an asset, liability, owners' equity, revenue, or expense account.

 6. In the Separate with field, enter the character that will appear between the account segments anywhere an account is displayed.

 You can use any character: a dash or asterisk, a number or a letter.
-However, it’s best to use a character that won’t be confused with the characters in the account itself.
+However, it's best to use a character that won't be confused with the characters in the account itself.

 1. Choose OK in the Account Format Setup window to save the format and close